Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 #### THE MASK GENERATION PROCESS

-The comparison operation generates a bitmask, which is the key to branchless processing:
+The comparison operation generates a bitmask, which is key to branchless processing:

 ```ascii
 SIMD Mask Generation Flow: